pixlsus/website/src/articles/profiling_a_camera_with_darktable_chart/index.md

    With a tele lens we would be too far away and with a wide angle lens we would need to be too near to have just the black box in the picture.

-3. Set your metering mode to matrix metering and use an aperture of f/4.0.
-   Having the aperture a bit closed down means it is a more even lit.
-Make sure the Color Checker is parallel to the camera so all fields are in focus.
+3. Set your metering mode to matrix metering and use an aperture of at least f/4.0.
+Make sure the color chart is parallel to plane of the camera sensors so all patches of the chart are in focus.
+The color chart should be in the middle of the image using about 1/3 of the screen so that vignetting is not an issue.

 4. Set the camera to capture "RAW & JPEG" and disable lens corrections (vignetting corrections) for JPEG files if possible.